kontent-ai/kontent-ai-migration-toolkit/README.md

 The purpose of this project is to export & import content data to & from [Kontent.ai](https://kontent.ai) projects.
 This project uses `Delivery API` for fast import and conversion to CSV and `Management API` to import data back.

+This library can be used in `node.js` only - the API cannot be used in directly in browsers.

 ## How it works

 > When importing it is absolutely essential that both `source` and `target` project have identical definitions of